PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 * Optional: Install the software tools as instructed at the bottom of this page

+* Optional: Check out the awesome [Elements of AI](https://www.elementsofai.com/) course by University of Helsinki and Reaktor.

 **A selection Two Minute Papers videos:**